IdelsTak/taller-mecanico/readme.md

 ## Features

-- The software should can schedule an appointment (the the date comes up as a reminder one week to the due date)
+- The software should can schedule an appointment (the date comes up as a reminder one week to the due date)
 - Prints the details of a job done to be on a sheet.
 - Ticks off details of what was checked on a  vehicle (these are customizable if the details are not specified).
 Example details include: